-NOTE: It is recommended that you always use a static mat and static strap while working on components in the interior of the system.
+NOTE: It is recommended that you always use a static mat and static strap while working on components inside the system.

 - 1. Turn off the system and attached peripherals, and disconnect the system from the electrical outlet. - 2.
 Rotate the latch release lock counter clockwise to the unlocked position. - 3.
-Lift the latch on top of the system and slide the cover back.

-4. Grasp the cover on both sides, and carefully lift the cover away from the system.
+Lift the latch on top of the system and slide the cover back. - 4.
+Grasp the cover on both sides and carefully lift the cover away from the system.

-Figure 8.
-Opening and Closing the System
+Figure 7.
+Opening and closing the system